From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Quasicharacter sheaves for p -adic tori

 \subsection{Quasicharacters}

-Let $R$ be the ring of integers of $K$.
 Write $\m$ for the maximal ideal of $R$ and set $R_n = R/\m^{n+1}$ for every non-negative integer $n$.
-Suppose $X_K \in \mathcal{N}_K$ has N\'eron model $X$ over $R$.
+Suppose $X \in \mathcal{N}$.
 Note that $X(K) = X(R)$.
 A \emph{quasicharacter of $X(K)$} is a group homomorphism $X(K) \to \EEx$ that factors through $X(R) \to X(R_n)$ for some non-negative integer $n$.
 We note that this definition is compatible with \cite{cassels-frohlich:AlgebraicNumberTheory}*{Ch XV, \S 2.3}.
-The group of quasicharacters of $X(K)$ will be denoted by
+The group of quasicharacters of $X(K)$ will be denoted by $\Hom_\text{}(X(K),\EEx)$ and the subgroup of those that factor through $X(R_n)$ will be denoted by $\Hom_n(X(K),\EEx)$.
+In this section we will see how to geometrize and categorify quasicharacters of $X(K)$ using character sheaves.